 one there, not even the emperor’s favourite horse–that by the way

 wears my cast-off golden shoes–has any such idea.
 To have wings to

 fly! why, we can fly now;” and he spread his wings and flew away.
 “I

 don’t want to be annoyed, and yet I am annoyed,” he said, as he flew

-Soon afterwards he fell down upon a great lawn.
-For awhile he lay
+Soon after he fell down upon a great lawn.
+For a short time he lay

-there and feigned slumber; at last he fell asleep in earnest.
+there and pretended to be asleep; at last he fell asleep for real.

 Suddenly a heavy shower of rain came falling from the clouds.
 The